This is the authoritative reference for client-side error handling on

 rate_limited (429)

 Cause.
 The virtual key’s request-rate limit was exceeded.
-Limits are per key, per team, and may further be per model.
+Limits are per key and per account, and may further be per model.
 Remediation.
 Slow down.
 If the response includes aRetry-After

 header (in seconds), wait that long before retrying.
 Otherwise back off